The story so far:

 “I lost 9 months of my life doing that.
 Hiring someone and training them to a point where they show promise.
 Then they underperform.
 That’s the worst part.
 It’s like ‘God, they’re so close!’ you know?”

 “And then you get sunk cost bias because you’ve invested so much time and money into them.
 So, you think they’re going to turn the corner if you just invest a little bit more.
 But they don’t, because they were a dud to begin with.”

 “Surely, he can’t be that bad at teaching,” I wonder to myself.

 Turns out it wasn’t what he was teaching, but the way he was doing it.

 You see, if you take a good person and put them in a broken process, you end up with a broken person.

-Many a good salesman has quit or been fired because the entrepreneur didn’t know their system was broken.
+Plenty of talented sales reps have quit or been fired because the entrepreneur didn’t know their system was broken.
 Instead of trying to fix the system, they try to shove, squeeze, and stomp the reps through.
 Then scratch their heads wondering why a pile of useless mush comes out the other end.